All About Passwords

 correcthorsebatterystaple technique from before.
 I don’t recommend a random password like

 yLiaNEX34$NnSR051S2i because sometimes you have to read these to customer support over the phone.
 It’s not fun.

 After passwords, the next thing nobody enjoys is checking their phone for a two-factor authentication code.
 Nobody!

 I have some bad news: you’re just going to have to deal with this one.
 It’s not fun, but it’s very important to protect yourself from hackers.

 Getting a text message to confirm your logins is better than no secondary authentication.
 Using a dedicated app is better still, as it’s not vulnerable to a SIM swapping attack.

-But if you really don't want to deal with these MFA codes, you can use a device like a YubiKey instead.
-It's a device that can plug in to USB as a form of authentication.
-In the way that a code sent to your phone authenticates you because it's assumed only you have your phone, a YubiKey authenticates you because it's assumed only you would possess this USB key.
-Personally, I'm more afraid of losing this than I am of losing my phone, but it's an option and definitely more secure than texting or apps.
+But if you really don’t want to deal with these MFA codes, you can use a device like a YubiKey instead.
+It’s a device that can plug in to USB or be triggered with NFC as a form of authentication.
+In the way that a code sent to your phone authenticates you because it’s assumed only you have your phone, a YubiKey authenticates you because it’s assumed only you would possess this USB key.
+I’m afraid of losing a device like a Yubikey, so I bought four of them and keep them in various locations where I might need it.